Team USA snowboarding legend Shaun White crashes out on final Olympic run - KRDO

 White, a three-time Olympic gold medalist and snowboarding icon, appeared emotional after crashing out of his final run at Friday’s event at Genting Snow Park in Zhangjiakou.

-White landed a frontside 1440 to open, but couldn’t land his next trick, and skated to the bottom to applause from fans in the crowd.
+White, who just missed the podium for a fourth-place finish, nailed a frontside 1440 to open, but couldn’t land his next trick and skated to the bottom to applause from everyone in the crowd — fans, officials, journalists, other athletes, teams, and volunteers.

+“A lot of emotions are hitting me right now, the cheering from the crowd, some kind words from my fellow competitors at the bottom, I’m so happy,” said the 35-year-old after the event, which he last week announced would be the last of his illustrious career.

+“Snowboarding, thank you.
+It’s been the love of my life…It’s been a journey.
+I can’t wait to see where this sport goes,” he said.

-White was up again a formidable field of contenders.
-Two-time silver-medalist Ayumu Hirano took gold for Japan, Australia’s Scotty James won silver and Swiss Jan Scherrer went home with bronze.
-White followed in fourth place.
+The star, who has dominated the sport for two decades, was up again a formidable field of younger contenders.
+Two-time silver-medalist Ayumu Hirano, 23, took gold for Japan, Australia’s Scotty James, 27, won silver and Swiss Jan Scherrer, also 27, went home with bronze.

+“To get this bonus round, to be here, see these young guys competing, it’s been such an enjoyable process and truly thankful to be here and still competing and even getting fourth.
+I’m proud of it,” White said.

+The event was stacked with impressive moments.
+Japan’s Hirano nailed not one but two triple cork 1440s — an immensely difficult and technical trick that had never before been landed in Olympic history.

 This is the fifth and final Olympics for White, who has been a major Olympic contender since his Winter Games debut at Turin in 2006.
 He won his three golds in 2006, 2010, and 2018.